sentry-kubernetes/charts/charts/sentry/README.md

 ## Traefik IngressRoute

 If you run Traefik, you can enable the bundled `IngressRoute` resources instead of standard Ingress.
 When using Traefik, disable the standard Ingress to avoid duplicate routes.
+The Traefik routes use `traefikIngressRoute.hostname` (defaults to `ingress.hostname`).

 ```yaml
 ingress: